How to manage stress: 12 tips from experts

 Mindfulness, continues Anna, isn’t just about “letting things go” by ignoring how we feel.
 “It’s a calm state of acceptance, regardless of whatever thought or feeling we may be experiencing,” she explains.
 “With regular practice, mindfulness teaches us to dial down the body’s response to stress – and researchers have discovered that it can even change the structure of the brain in the regions associated with attention and emotion regulation.”

-“The raisin exercise is as lovely 5 minute introduction to mindfulness meditation.
-As with all mindfulness practice, be sure to sit down in a quiet space, with no distractions,” says Anna.
+If you can find out of your busy family life to practice mindfulness, Anna suggests the raisin exercise.
+“The raisin exercise is a lovely five-minute introduction to mindfulness meditation.
+As with all mindfulness practice, be sure to sit down in a quiet space, with no distractions,” she says.

 9. Get in touch with nature